nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ## Future directions

 Future amendments to Tezos are likely to enable new functionality by which this standard can be upgraded.
-Namely, [read-only calls](https://forum.tezosagora.org/t/adding-read-only-calls/1227), event logging, and [embedded signatures](https://forum.tezosagora.org/t/contract-signatures/1458).
+Namely, [read-only calls](https://forum.tezosagora.org/t/adding-read-only-calls/1227), event logging, and [contract signatures](https://forum.tezosagora.org/t/contract-signatures/1458).